Photo by Pavel Danilyuk

 June is Pride Month.
 Portland has a variety of events to celebrate our LGBTQ+ community.

 Did you know Pride has been celebrated in Portland since the early 1970s?
-Portland’s long history of acceptance and inclusion is honored throughout the year with many gay-friendly and focused events.
+Portland’s long history of acceptance and inclusion is honored throughout the year with many LGBTQ+ events.

 During Pride Month, our city and metro area proudly shows its stripes with a multitude of events celebrating the LGBTQ+ community.